Rmarieta/AWS-SAP-Notes/03-networking/route53.md

 ![DNS Sec](images/DNSSec.png)

-## Advanced VPC DNS and DNS Endpoints
+## VPC DNS and DNS Endpoints

 - In every VPC the VPC.2 IP address is reserved for the DNS
 - In every subnet the .2 is reserved for Route53 resolver
 - Via this address VPC resources can access R53 Public and associated private hosted zones
-- Route53 resolver is only accessible from the VPC, hybrid network integration is problematic both inbound and outbound
+- Route53 resolver is only accessible from within the VPC (non site-to-site VPN or DX), hybrid network integration is problematic both inbound and outbound
   ![Isolated DNS Environments](images/Route53Endpoints1.png)
 - Solution to the problem before Route53 endpoints were introduced:
   ![Before Route53 Endpoints](images/Route53Endpoints2.png)
 - Route53 endpoints:
-  - Are deliver as VPC interfaces (ENIs) which can be accessed over VPN or DX
+  - Are delivered as VPC network interfaces (ENIs)
+  - Accessible over VPN or DX
   - 2 different type of endpoints:
     - Inbound: on-premises can forward request to the R53 resolver
     - Outbound: interfaces in multiple subnets used to contact on-premises DNS
       - Rules control what requests are forwarded
+      - Rules can be associated to outbound endpoints
-    - Outbound endpoints have IP addresses assigned which can be whitelisted on-prem
+      - Outbound endpoints have IP addresses (ENIs) assigned which can be whitelisted on-prem
 - Route53 endpoint architecture:
   ![Route53 Endpoints Architecture](images/Route53Endpoints3.png)
 - Route53 endpoints are delivered as a service